-With just over a week until it’s officially summer, we thought it was a good time to jot down some tips for prepping for the summer months ahead.
+With summer just around the corner, we thought it was a good time to share some tips for prepping for the summer months ahead.
 As the nights get warmer, it becomes harder to sleep- this is true for us but even more so for our babies.
 It isn’t until about 18 months- 2 years old that babies learn to properly regulate their temperature, so they rely on us to make sure their sleep environment is suitable for a hot, balmy night.
 Overheating is not only uncomfortable, but for babies it is also a risk factor associated with SIDS.
 There are a few factors that can come into play here, to ensure baby (and therefore you!) get a safe and good night’s sleep.

 What should I dress my baby in for sleep?

 You will need to consider a few factors when dressing your baby for their bedtime, including their room temperature and what sort of fabrics are used in their sleepwear.
 We recommend natural fibers such as cotton or merino wool.
 Many suggest merino is particularly good to use for the layer against their skin as it has so many great natural benefits, it’s odour resistant and fire retardant, but more relevant to this topic, it’s moisture wicking so it helps with temperature regulation.
 The only downside is I find it can get a bit itchy when right next to the skin, so I have always used these Nature Baby bodysuits for my babies.
 As a general rule babies only need one extra layer than adults, we would recommend this layer be a swaddle, or a sleep sack.

 It’s really important you don’t dress your baby in a hat/beanie when you put them to sleep, not only is this a risk for overheating as heat escapes from their heads, it is also a suffocation risk if the beanie slips down over their face.